Electric Scooter Rules and Regulations

-- operate the device in a careful and considerate manner
+- Operate the device in a careful and considerate manner

-- operate the device at a speed that does not put other footpath users at risk
+- Operate the device at a speed that does not put other footpath users at risk

-- give way to both pedestrians and drivers of mobility devices.
+- Give way to both pedestrians and drivers of mobility devices.

+On the road, e-scooters must be operated as near as practicable to the edge of the roadway.
 A helmet is not legally required to be worn when using an e-scooter, but is recommended.'

 But then this Gazette (notice) was published (very quietly) on 18th September 2018.
 This was just prior to the launch of Lime Scooters in Auckland, and we feel it was perhaps lobbied by the operators of Lime to facilitate the launch (That's just our opinion, Lime, please don't sue us!):